 The monthly premium you pay is set by the private insurance company offering the plan.
 Companies consider several factors when they calculate your rate, and they also use different methods to price their plans over the long term.
 Let’s walk through what goes into your Medigap premium so you can feel more prepared when you start comparing quotes.

-What Determines Your Monthly Premium?
+What Factors Affect Your Medigap Premium?

 Insurance companies look at a few key personal details to determine your initial monthly premium.
 Think of it like car insurance—different drivers have different risk profiles, which affects their rates.
 For Medigap, the most common factors that influence your premium are your age, gender, and where you live in Michigan.
 Your zip code matters because local healthcare costs vary.